Great Expectations Day Program

 • Provide ongoing support and assistance as warranted

-Beaufort County Department of Disabilities and Special Needs (BCDSN) Great Expectations Day Program provides Employment Specialists to help train and place individuals with disabilities in jobs created for them according to their abilities and desires.
-Those individuals who are “not employed” spend the day in structured training classrooms with set curricula, goals, and objectives.
+Great Expectations Day Program provides the required assistance from Employment Specialists and supportive on-site staff to assist in training and placement of individuals with disabilities in jobs created for them according to their skills, abilities and desires.
+Those individuals who are not employed spend the day in structured training classrooms with set curricula, goals, objectives and tailored individualized training.

 • Designed to assist individuals in high school who desire BCDSN services